5 of the Best Social Media Fails From Businesses

-The team at Tide Creative have pulled together their favourite social media fails from recent history to provide you with a closer look at why it is important to remember that our posts to the Internet are there for good.
+The team at Populate have pulled together their favourite social media fails from recent history to provide you with a closer look at why it is important to remember that our posts to the Internet are there for good.

 The world of fashion and beauty is one rife with danger and the ability to offend people with just a stare!
 American online publication, Total Beauty, took it one step further however, managing to confuse Whoopi Goldberg and Oprah Winfrey!